DUNE-DAQ/daq-release/docs/Build-new-external-software-stack.md

 1. Run the workflow off the temporary branch, and make sure that you provide a nightly tag prefix so you don't clobber the standard nightly.
 Also select `yes` for whether to deploy the release to cvmfs if it builds correctly.

 1. If it does, in fact, build successfully, now you can update the externals area on the actual cvmfs.
+Details on how to do that are [here](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-release/publish_to_cvmfs/#updating-a-particular-directory-on-cvmfs).